Long-time relative error analysis for linear ordinary differential equations with perturbed initial value: Introduction

 \subsection{The asymptotic behavior of the relative error}

-The present paper deals with the \emph{asymptotic behavior}, i.e. the long-time behavior, of the relative error of the perturbed solution.
+The present paper deals with the \emph{asymptotic behavior}, i.e., the long-time behavior, of the relative error of the perturbed solution.

 One could observe that, in case of a solution that decays to zero or diverges, this analysis might have limited relevance since asymptotically the solution is zero or infinite and then a long-time simulation of the solution is not very interesting.
-However, in such a case we might be interested in simulating the solution up to a time beyond which it has become too small or too large to be of further interest.
-Therefore, if the relative error becomes close to, or with the same order of magnitude as, its asymptotic behavior before the solution has reached these lower and upper thresholds, then the analysis of the asymptotic behavior has interest.
+However, in such a case we might be interested in simulating the solution only up to a certain size threshold, beyond which it has become too small or too large to be of further interest.
+Therefore, if the relative error becomes close to, or of the same order of magnitude as, its asymptotic behavior before the solution has reached this threshold, then the analysis of the asymptotic behavior has interest.

 In the GDP-ND and building heating models, although the solution diverges to infinity or converges to zero, we are still interested in understanding its evolution before it becomes too large or too small.
-The relative error after 50 years in the GDP-ND model and the relative error at the end transient time $t^\ast$ in the building heating model have the same order of magnitude as their asymptotic values (see Figure \ref{Figura55} and Figure \ref{relativebh}).
+The relative error after 50 years in the GDP-ND model and the relative error at the end transient time $\widetilde{t}^\ast$ in the building heating model have the same order of magnitude as their asymptotic values: see Figure \ref{Figura55} and Figure \ref{relativebh}.

-In the present paper, in addition to study the asymptotic behavior of the relative error, we also investigate how rapidly this asymptotic behavior is attained.
+In the present paper, in addition to studying the asymptotic behavior of the relative error, we also investigate how rapidly this asymptotic behavior is attained.
 As expected, the non-normality of the matrix $A$ adversely affects the rapid attainment of the asymptotic behavior.
-However, as it will be shown, an high non-normality of $A$ does not necessarily imply a late onset of the asymptotic behavior, which could lead to a loss of interest in such behavior.
+However, as it will be shown, a high non-normality of $A$ does not necessarily imply a late onset of the asymptotic behavior, which could lead to a loss of interest in such behavior.

-In conclusion, we can say that although the asymptotic behavior of the relative error does not fully describe the propagation to the solution of the perturbation of the initial value, since it can miss a possible initial growth of the relative error to values much larger than the asymptotic behavior, it nonetheless constitutes an important piece in the qualitative study of the conditioning of the problem (\ref{due}).
+In conclusion, we can say that although the asymptotic behavior of the relative error does not fully describe the propagation to the solution of the perturbation of the initial value, since it can miss a possible initial growth of the relative error to values much larger than the asymptotic behavior, it nonetheless constitutes an important piece in the qualitative study of the relative conditioning of the problem (\ref{due}).